What are the benefits of doing burpees exercise?

 And:

-The more muscle we have, the higher our basal metabolic rate, -helping us lose weight.
+The more muscle we have, the higher our basal metabolic rate, which helps us lose weight.

 Pretty nice, huh?